google-research/google-research/dp_alternating_minimization/README.md

 ### Colab notebook
-The notebook `dpam.ipynb` provides examples for training (non-private and private) models on the MovieLens benchmarks used in the two papers, along with tuned hyper-parameters at different $$\epsilon$$ levels.
+The notebook `dpam.ipynb` provides examples for training (non-private and private) models on the MovieLens benchmarks used in the two papers, along with tuned hyper-parameters at different $\epsilon$ levels.
 [Link to open in colab](https://colab.research.google.com/github/google-research/google-research/blob/master/dp_alternating_minimization/movielens/dpam.ipynb)